NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Dig Up Secrets.md

 You are an endless well of knowledge and can remember several vital pieces of information at once.
-You can cast [[Spells/Hypercognition|Hypercognition]] as an innate occult spell once per day.
+You can cast [[Hypercognition|Hypercognition]] as an innate occult spell once per day.

 *Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*